-KERNERSVILLE -- The North Carolina High School Athletic Association state championships in cross country for both men and women return to Kernersville for the sixth straight year on Saturday.
+KERNERSVILLE — The North Carolina High School Athletic Association state championships in cross country for both men and women return to Kernersville for the fourth straight year on Saturday.

 The races will be run at the Ivey M. Redmon Sports Complex, formerly known as Beeson Park.

 Top runners from across the state qualified from regional competition last week to the state finals in each classification.
 The eight cross-country championships include one in each of the NCHSAA’s four classifications for men and women.

-The first race of the day will be the 2-A men’s championship at 10 am, followed by the 4-A men, 2-A women and 4-A women at thirty-minute intervals.
-After a break, the program will gear back up at 3 pm with the 1-A men, followed by 1-A women, 3-A men and 3-A women starting at thirty-minute intervals, the last race to start at 4:30.
+The first race of the day will be the 3-A men’s championship at 10 am, followed by the 1-A men, 3-A women and 1-A women at thirty-minute intervals.
+After a break, the program will gear back up at 3 pm with the 4-A men, followed by 2-A men, 4-A women and 2-A women starting at thirty-minute intervals, the last race to start at 4:30.

-Raleigh Broughton is the four-time defending men’s 4-A team champion and a Wake County school has won each of the last eight state team titles in that classification.
-Broughton won the 4-A Mideast Regional team title and Jeremy Brown of Broughton, the defending individual state champion, took top honors at that regional event last weekend.
+Raleigh Broughton is the two-time defending men’s 4-A team champion and a Wake County school has won each of the last six state team titles in that classification.
+Lake Norman, Winston-Salem Mount Tabor, Broughton and Pinecrest won regional titles in men’s competition last weekend.

 The town of Kernersville is a host city sponsor for the cross country championships.